HashNotAdam/blog/content/blog/005-cards-against-isolation-installation.md

 nvm use --lts
 ```

-Next, we need to setup the project (COMING SOON)
+Next, we need to [setup the project](/blog/cards-against-isolation-setup)